pdebus/MTVMTL/README.md

 any 3D data
 - SuiteSparse (≥ 4.2.1), faster parallel sparse solver for the linear system in the IRLS algorithm
 - SuperLU (≥ 4.3), faster parallel sparse solver for the linear system in the IRLS algorithm

+[1] P. Grohs and M. Sprecher.
+Total variation regularization by iteratively reweighted least squares on hadamard spaces and the sphere.
+Technical Report 2014-39, Seminar for Applied Mathematics, ETH Zürich, Switzerland, 2014
+[2] A. Weinmann, L. Demaret, and M. Storath.
+Total variation regularization for manifold-valued data.
+SIAM Journal on Imaging Sciences, 7(4):2226–2257, 2014

 # Usage
 ## Example: 3D DT-MRI data denoising and visualization